George Herbert, 5th Earl of Carnarvon: Legends and speculations

-Some of the stories were clearly fabricated, including that a curse had been found inscribed on the wall of the tomb, while a study showed that those involved in the tomb's discovery and clearance did not, on average, have a lower than average life expectancy.
-A study of documents and scholarly sources led The Lancet to conclude as unlikely that Carnarvon's death had anything to do with Tutankhamun's tomb, refuting another theory that exposure to toxic fungi (mycotoxins) had contributed to his demise.
-Although he was one of those to enter the tomb on several occasions, none of the other 25 from Europe were affected in the months after their entries.
-The cause of Carnarvon's death was reported as "'pneumonia supervening on [facial] erysipelas,' (a streptococcal infection of the skin and underlying soft tissue).
-Pneumonia was thought to be only one of various complications, arising from the progressively invasive infection, that eventually resulted in multiorgan failure."
-The Earl had been "prone to frequent and severe lung infections" according to The Lancet and there had been a "general belief ... that one acute attack of bronchitis could have killed him.
-In such a debilitated state, the Earl's immune system was easily overwhelmed by erysipelas".
+Some of the stories were clearly fabricated, including that a curse had been found inscribed on the wall of the tomb, while a study showed that those involved in the tomb's discovery and clearance did not have a lower than average life expectancy.
+In 2003, a letter in The Lancet's Correspondence section claimed that it was unlikely that Carnarvon's death had anything to do with Tutankhamun's tomb.
+The letter argues that although the earl was one of those to enter the tomb on several occasions, none of the other 25 from Europe was affected in the months after their entries.

+The cause of Carnarvon's death was reported as ‘pneumonia supervening on [facial] erysipelas' (a streptococcal infection of the skin and underlying soft tissue).
+Pneumonia was thought to be only one of various complications arising from the progressively invasive infection that eventually resulted in multiorgan failure."
+The earl had been "prone to frequent and severe lung infections" according to the letter to The Lancet and there had been a "general belief ... that one acute attack of bronchitis could have killed him.
+In such a debilitated state, the earl's immune system was easily overwhelmed by erysipelas."